Does IBS cause fatigue?

 Is it your stress levels?

-When you combine this rather confusing array of symptoms with intense levels of fatigue, it’s no wonder you’re at a loss of what to do.
-Before I get into how to improve both your fatigue and IBS symptoms, I need to cover some of the weird and wonderful.
-Specifically, the weird and wonderful symptoms that can occur alongside IBS.
+When you combine this rather confusing list of symptoms with intense levels of fatigue, it’s no wonder you’re at a loss of what to do.
+And we haven’t even talking about other weird and wonderful symptoms that can occur alongside IBS.

 The weird and wonderful symptoms associated with IBS

-Those with IBS often claim to have additional symptoms that are not even associated with their digestive tract.
+People with IBS often suffer from additional symptoms outside of their digestive tract.
 Doctors call these extra-intestinal symptoms.
-These seemingly unrelated symptoms are sometimes linked to the digestive tract.
+These symptoms are sometimes linked to the digestive tract.
 But at other times they can affect other parts of the body that seem to have nothing in common with the gut.

-Those strange, seemingly unexplainable symptoms of yours, they could actually be related to your IBS!
+Those strange, seemingly unexplainable symptoms you have could actually be related to IBS!

 The GI-related symptoms of IBS include: